meilisearch/specifications/text/0085-api-keys.md

 - `API Key` objects are returned in a `results` array.
 - `API Keys` are ordered by `createdAt` in `desc` order.
 (Most recent first)
-- Expired `API Keys` are omitted and no longer accessible.
-See Future Possibilities part.
 - No pagination yet.
 See Future Possibilities part.

 ##### Errors